Who We Certify

 Residency Graduates from the U.S.

-To be eligible for board certification in otolaryngology - head and neck surgery, a physician needs to successfully complete specialized training in an ACGME-accredited residency program.
-All requirements for the ABOHNS published in the Booklet of Information, which is updated annually, must be met by exam candidates.
+To be eligible for board certification in Otolaryngology - Head and Neck Surgery, a physician must successfully complete specialized training in an ACGME-accredited residency program.
+All requirements for the ABOHNS published in the Booklet of Information, which is updated annually, must be met by Exam Candidates.
 The ABOHNS does not recognize training from ACGME-International accredited programs for board certification.

-To begin the application process, all Canadian physicians need to complete a short online pre-approval form to ensure their eligibility.
+To begin the application process, all Canadian physicians must complete a short online pre-approval form to ensure their eligibility.
 Pre-approved physicians will then be invited to complete the full application.
-The pre-approval form is available March 1st through early May of each year.
+The pre-approval form is available March 1 through early May of each year.

 Other International Physicians

 The ABOHNS has a pathway to board certification for physicians who have graduated from Otolaryngology programs outside the U.S. and Canada.
 The requirements are described in the ABOHNS Specially Qualified Pathway Policy.